Emiliano Salinas

-Carlos Emiliano Salinas (born February 19, 1976) is a venture capitalist and businessman.
+Carlos Emiliano Salinas Occelli (born February 19, 1976) is a Mexican venture capitalist and businessman.
 He is the son of former Mexican president Carlos Salinas de Gortari.

-Salinas was a member of the American cult NXIVM.
+Between 2003 and 2018, Salinas was a member of the American cult NXIVM.
 He served as vice president of Prorsus Capital, a financial consortium with ties to Keith Raniere and NXIVM.
 Following Raniere's arrest in 2018 for sex trafficking, money laundering, and other misdeeds, Salinas ended a two-decade association with Raniere and resigned from Prorsus.

 Education and career

 Salinas is the son of Carlos Salinas de Gortari and his first wife, former Mexican First Lady Cecilia Occelli.
 Educated in Mexico, Switzerland, France and the United States, he is fluent in Spanish, English and French.
 He studied in the primary school division of the Liceo Mexicano Japonés in Mexico City.

-Prior to working at Prorsus Capital, Salinas received his bachelor's degree in economics from ITAM (the Spanish acronym for Autonomous Technology Institute of Mexico) in Mexico.
+Before working at Prorsus Capital, Salinas received his bachelor's degree in economics from ITAM (the Spanish acronym for Autonomous Technology Institute of Mexico) in Mexico.
 Later, he received his PhD in Political Economy and Government from Harvard University.

 Prior to receiving his PhD from Harvard, Salinas worked as a financial analyst for the Lazard Freres and Co.
 LLC investment bank in New York City, where he participated in mergers and acquisitions involving Telefónica de España, Anheuser-Busch InBev, and Revlon among others.

 NXIVM

 In March 2011, journalist Denisse Maerker in her Punto de Partida TV show asked Salinas if he was interested in pursuing a political career.
 He said that he would "if I considered that government is the solution to the problems we face today."
 He said that he is convinced that good citizenship is the solution to social problems instead of the government.

 Aside from his professional career, Salinas has arisen as a staunch voice against violence and corruption in Mexico, and he offers that the culture of self-victimization is to blame for the plight of Mexico in 2011.
-It was his belief that if Mexicans were proactive through the use of Civil Resistance, they would have the power to overthrow the regional subjugation of the large drug cartels.
+He believed that if Mexicans were proactive through the use of Civil Resistance, they would have the power to overthrow the regional subjugation of the large drug cartels.
 He described solutions to these problems in his four levels of response against violence: